VirenMody/540-HW1-DevOpsSimulator/README.md

   + Intellij instructions

-    - open up intellij
+    - Open up Intellij
-    - select open
+    - In the welcome screen, select "Open"
-    - open the hw1/project1 folder
+    - Navigate to the the hw1/project1 folder and select "Open"
-    - A window pops up: Import Project From Cradle
+    - The "Import Project From Gradle" window should pop up.
+    - Select the following options:
       - The gradle project path should be the hw1/project1 path
       - Select “Use auto-import”
       - Select “Create separate module per source set”
       - Select “Use default gradle wrapper”
       - For Gradle JVM, use the 1.8 Java version 1.8 JDK
       - Project Format: “.ipr (file based)”
     - Select OK

   + Open up Main.java file and modify the variables under the TODO comments in both the customJenkinsJobXML function and the Main function